 Storage Encryption: a storage security feature that uses encryption and decryption of archived data while it is in transit and being stored.

 Swatting: a type of trolling where Internet trolls make fake calls to emergency personnel, impersonating their victims.
 The term “swatting” comes from the idea that these fake calls usually lead to unnecessary police or SWAT raids at the victims’ residences.

-Synthetic identity theft: when a person uses a Social Security number to create a fake identity.
+Synthetic Identity Theft: when a person uses a valid Social Security number to create a fake identity.